zkamil/movies-database/README.md

 2. run 'brew update'
 3. run 'brew install mongodb'
 4. run 'mkdir -p /data/db'
-5. run 'mongod
+5. run 'mongod'
-Verify that MongoDB has started successfully by checking the process output for the following line:
-'[initandlisten] waiting for connections on port 27017'
+6. Verify that MongoDB has started successfully by checking the process output for the following line: '[initandlisten] waiting for connections on port 27017'

 Pull the code from git repository to a project folder
 1. run 'npm install' to install server side dependecies